-Therapeutic Drug Monitoring (TDM) and biomarkers such as faecal calprotection (FC) can be useful tools in helping to support clinical decision making to optimsie treatment.
+Therapeutic Drug Monitoring (TDM) and biomarkers such as faecal calprotection (FC) can be useful tools in helping to support clinical decision making to optimise treatment.
 Treatment optimisation can involve changing the dosing, infusion interval or stopping treatment.

 Please note that Inflectra®/infliximab is not licensed for dose escalation in ulcerative colitis, ankylosing spondylitis, psoriasis, psoriatic arthritis, paediatric ulcerative colitis or paediatric Crohn's disease.
 Please note that Inflectra®/infliximab is licensed for dose escalation in rheumatoid arthritis and crohn's disease.

 What is TDM?

 - Primary non-response (PNR): lack of improvement in clinical signs and symptoms with induction therapy67

 Secondary loss of response (LOR): loss of response during maintenance treatment after initial response to induction therapy67

 Why are infliximab trough levels and ADA measured for TDM in IBD?